Cataxia eungellaensis

 Cataxia eungellaensis is a species of idiopid spiders, found in Queensland, Australia.

 Description

 Cataxia eungellaensis is only known from the female.
 It is dark brown in general colouration, the legs being dark with yellow-red naked streaks.
-Abdomen is moderately hairy, with a brown pattern of bands fused into a background of pale yellow.
+The abdomen is moderately hairy, with a brown pattern of bands fused into a background of pale yellow.
 The cephalothorax is glabrous and is 10.2mm long and 8.2mm wide.
 The eye group is compact, with the front row slightly procurved.
 The sternum lacks spinules, and the labium has nine cuspules, eight of which are in an irregular row, with one anterior to them.
 There is one large tarsal claw sometimes with one small one beneath it.

 Biology

 Cataxia eungellaensis prefers wet, dense rainforests where it makes its burrow on slopes where moss and ferns grow.